WobblePic

 AI Segmentation

 Powered by SAM2.
 Click or draw a box to select an object — only that region wobbles.
-Move segments with Ctrl+drag.
+Accelerated by DirectML on Windows and Apple Neural Engine (CoreML) on macOS.

 Real-time mesh deformation on the GPU with OpenGL shaders.
-Smooth 60fps even on large images.
-Supports AMD, NVIDIA, and Intel GPUs.
+Smooth 60fps on Windows (AMD/NVIDIA/Intel) and macOS (Apple Silicon or Intel).

 Image Slideshow

-Browse through images with keyboard shortcuts or mouse wheel.
+Browse through images with keyboard shortcuts, mouse wheel, or trackpad pinch.
 Supports zoom (up to 10x), pan, and drag & drop.

 File Explorer

-Built-in sidebar for navigating folders and images.
-Right-click context menus, rename, and clipboard support — just like Windows Explorer.
+Built-in directory tree and file list for navigating folders and images.
+Right-click context menus, rename, and clipboard support on both Windows and macOS.

 Learn how to use these features in our Tutorial.